Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 A *scalar* just means a single value in Mojo.
 The scalar types include the Bool type (see § 4.1.2), as well as the numerical types, which are all based on SIMD (see § ??).

-The `DType` class defined in module `dtype` is kind of an umbrella type for the bool and numeric types.
+The `DType` (data type) class defined in module `dtype` is kind of an umbrella type for the bool and numeric types.
 It has the following aliases:
 * invalid = invalid: Represents an invalid or unknown data type.
 * bool = bool: Represents a boolean data type.
 * int8 = si8: Represents a signed integer type whose bitwidth is 8.